phanhoangminh99/RFM-Analysis/README.md

 Analyze sales and profit by segmentation using bar plots to identify high-value segments.

-## Sales and Distribution Analysis:
+## Sales and Distribution Visualization:

 #### A. Data Preparation